psychopy/psychopy/docs/source/builder/builder.rst

-Builder - generating experiments with a GUI
+.. _builder:

+Builder
 ================================================

+*Building experiments in a GUI*

 .. warning::